git-for-windows/git-for-windows.github.io/Setting-your-Core.Editor-(e.g.-Notepad--).md

 Some users prefer not to use the '-notabbar', as it may become a preferred option if you didn't have an Npp session already open, though the -nosession should prevent this.

-The canonical discussion is at [stackoverflow/1634161](http://stackoverflow.com/questions/1634161/how-do-i-use-notepad-or-other-with-msysgit)

-Note that in Git4Windows, with its MSYS2 underpinnings, we do pass paths that are understandable by Npp, so there should be no need for any of the cygwin path mangling trickery discussed in the SO thread.
+The canonical discussion is at [stackoverflow/1634161](http://stackoverflow.com/questions/1634161/how-do-i-use-notepad-or-other-with-msysgit).
+Note that in Git for Windows, with its MSYS2 underpinnings, we do pass paths that are understandable by Npp, so there should be no need for any of the Cygwin path mangling trickery discussed in the SO thread.

-#Other Editor Instructions - to be added here